$260 Million Exploit Forces SUI’s Cetus Protocol to Halt Operations

 Following initial assessments, Cetus Protocol released a new statement confirming that approximately $223 million in assets were stolen during the exploit.
 The team reported taking immediate action to lock the affected smart contract, halting further losses.
 Of the compromised funds, $162 million has since been successfully paused, meaning these assets are currently frozen and cannot be moved by the attacker.

 Cetus is now collaborating with the Sui Foundation and other ecosystem partners to explore recovery options for the remaining funds.
 According to the update, the majority of the stolen assets are under control, and efforts are ongoing to recover the remainder.
-A full incident report is planned for release, and the team has stated that updates will continue to be shared through official channels as progress is made.
+A full incident report was released on May 26.

 Impact on Markets